All Night Long: Mike Forney & Telstar

 Run time :58

 Stark continued, “I was listening at home.
-I could tell that listeners liked Mike’s show and they wanted to participate.
+I could tell that listeners liked Mike’s stunt and they wanted to participate.
 Many calls were coming in and the momentum was going his way.
 Audience involvement was ratcheted up a notch when he asked listeners to drive to the station and to park in the parking lot.
 In theory, if the parking lot was full of cars, KPUG management would have a hard time getting into the station to shut down Mike’s show.

 “Before long, the parking lot was packed with cars.
 The bad part was vehicle traffic had overflowed onto Sunset Drive.
 Sunset has long been a busy highway where people drive at speeds anywhere from 35 to 50 MPH.
 Before long, sheriff’s deputies responded to the traffic jam and they were none too happy with Mike’s antics.